-It’s always great to partner with other freelancers, organizations and communities that would provide you leads on a barter or transaction basis.
-There are many incubators, agencies, marketplaces and brands whose audience you could leverage to get more visibility and clients.
+It’s always great to partner with other freelancers, organizations, and communities that would provide you with leads on a barter or transaction basis.
+There are many incubators, agencies, marketplaces, and brands whose audience you could leverage to get more visibility and clients.

 This strengthens your relations and creates close-knit client leads for you.
 Here are some tips from us to navigate building partnerships: